-- He tells you that exercising on a regular basis is challenging for him, but he is willing to give it a try.
+- He says finding time to exercise is challenging due to his work schedule.
 Using the transtheoretical model, what stage of change is he in?

 - A. Contemplation

 - B. Cost vs. Benefit

 - C. Precontemplation

 - D. Denial

 Vignette Style Question 3

 - He requests information about healthy eating.
 Which meal planning approach best suits this individual until he can see a registered dietitian?

 - A. Very low-calorie diet

 - B. Eliminate all concentrated sweets

 - C. Eat 3 meals a day with snacks in between

 - D. Mediterranean Diet